Arda-Bati/Visual-Question-Answering-Project/README.md

 python demo.py
 ```

-Finally, you can run the demo script on jupyter notebook:
+Finally, you can run the demo script on Jupyter Notebook:

 ```
 experiment1/demo/Demo.ipyenb